sm1899/CNN-Transformer/readme.md

 ## Results

 The ConvTransformer model has been evaluated on urban sound dataset with verious hyeprparametrs, models.
-You can find the detailed comparetive results and comparisons in the [audio_transformer_from_scratch.ipynb](jupyter notebook).
+You can find the detailed comparetive results and comparisons in the [audio_transformer_from_scratch](jupyter notebook).

 ## License